Vonng/pigsty/docs/INSTALL.md

 ./install.yml # install pigsty according to pigsty.yml
 ```

-Then you will have a pigsty singleton meta node ready, with Web Services on port `80` and postgres on port `5432`.
+Then you will have a pigsty singleton node ready, with Web Services on port `80` and Postgres on port `5432`.

 <details><summary>Download via Git</summary>

-You can also download pigsty source with `git`, don't forget to checkout a specific version
+You can also download pigsty source with `git`, don't forget to checkout a specific version.

 ```bash
 git clone https://github.com/Vonng/pigsty;